List of Heathen band members

 Heathen is an American thrash metal band from San Francisco, California.
-Formed in 1984, the group originally consisted of lead vocalist Sam Kress, guitarists Lee Altus and Jim Sanguinetti, and drummer Carl Sacco.
+Formed in 1984, the group originally consisted of vocalist Sam Kress, guitarists Lee Altus and Jim Sanguinetti, and drummer Carl Sacco.
 After the band's first live performance, Kress and Sanguinetti were replaced by David White (then known as David Godfrey) and Doug Piercy, respectively, while Eric Wong was brought in as their first bassist.
-The group's current lineup features Altus, the sole constant member, alongside White (who rejoined in 1989 after leaving in 1988), guitarist Kragen Lum (since 2007), bassist Jason Mirza (since 2019) and drummer Jim DeMaria (since 2020).
+The group's current lineup features Altus alongside White (who rejoined in 1989 after leaving in 1988), guitarist Kragen Lum (since 2007) and bassist Jason Mirza (since 2019).
+On tour, Altus has been replaced by Kyle Edissi since summer 2022, and the band has performed with touring drummer Kyle Idris since early 2023.

 History

 1984–1993

-Heathen was formed in 1984 by Lee Altus and Carl Sacco, who brought in Sam Kress and Jim Sanguinetti to complete the original lineup.
-After the band's first show, Kress and Sanguinetti were replaced by David White (then David Godfrey) and Doug Piercy, respectively, while Eric Wong was added as the group's first bassist.
-After the release of the band's first demo Pray for Death in 1986, Wong was replaced by Mike "Yaz" Jastremski.
+Heathen was formed in the summer of 1984 by Lee Altus and Carl Sacco, who brought in Sam Kress and Jim Sanguinetti to complete the original lineup.
+Shortly after performing their first show in April 1985, the band broke up, before Altus and Sacco reformed the band with new second guitarist Doug Piercy in October — bassist Eric Wong joined in November and vocalist David White (then David Godfrey) completed the new lineup in December.
+After the release of the band's first demo Pray for Death in 1986, Wong left due to "personal reasons", with Mike "Yaz" Jastremski taking over from March 1987.
 With the new bassist, Heathen released its full-length debut album Breaking the Silence on Combat Records in 1987.
-After the album's promotional touring cycle, Sacco left Heathen and was replaced by Darren Minter.
-During late 1988, Godfrey was replaced by former Exodus frontman Paul Baloff, who recorded a demo with the band.
+Around January 1988, Sacco left Heathen and was replaced by Darren Minter.

-After the recording of the demo with Baloff, Jastremski was replaced by Manny Bravo.
-Baloff left at the beginning of 1989.
-He was replaced briefly by David Wayne (formerly of Metal Church), followed by Rick Weaver, before Godfrey (now using the name David White) returned in time for the recording of demo Opiate of the Masses in March.
-The demo also featured new bassist Vern McElroy of Blind Illusion; in 1990, the band recorded Victims of Deception with session stand-in Marc Biedermann, before Randy Laire took over.
-During his first tour, Laire died in a car accident in September 1991.
-He was replaced by Jason VieBrooks.
+After leaving Combat Records and recording a new demo, Heathen dismissed Godfrey in late 1988 and replaced him with former Exodus frontman Paul Baloff.
+By early 1989, Jastremski had left to form a new band, with Manny Bravo taking his place.
+Around the same time, Baloff left and was replaced briefly by David Wayne (formerly of Metal Church), followed by Rick Weaver, before Godfrey (now using the name David White) returned in time for the recording of the Opiate of the Masses demo in March.
+The demo also featured new bassist Vern McElroy, from Blind Illusion.
+During 1990, the band recorded Victims of Deception with session stand-in Mark Biedermann, before Randy Laird took over in early 1991.
+During his first tour that summer, Laire died in a car accident; he was later replaced by Jason VieBrooks.

 In 1992, Piercy was replaced by Ira Black.
 The group began work on a planned third album, but broke up the following year.
 Altus and Minter later joined industrial metal band Die Krupps, White joined Defiance, and VieBrooks co-founded groove metal supergroup Grip Inc.